WakiMak/trentent.github.io-forked/_posts/2014-04-21-slow-screen-refresh-with-citrix-receiver-4-0-or-4-1-with-old-citrix-farms.md

   - Citrix Receiver
   - scripting
 ---
-I was having an issue with very slow screen redraws with Citrix Receiver 4.1 with a MetaFrame 4.5 farm (although I've read online it's applicable to Presentation Server 4.0). Â The fix is to enable the following registry key:
+I was having an issue with very slow screen redraws with Citrix Receiver 4.1 with a MetaFrame 4.5 farm (although I've read online it's applicable to Presentation Server 4.0).
+The fix is to enable the following registry key:

 <pre class="lang:default decode:true ">:Fix for slow graphics performance on Legacy Farm
 IF '%PROCESSOR_ARCHITECTURE%'=='x86' (